Fxztam/FormsFileWatcher/README.md

 # FormsFileWatcher => coming soon.
-This is a proof-of-concept demo for exchanging data files in a watched directory:
+This is a proof-of-concept Oracale Forms demo for exchanging data files in a watched directory:
 - producing and sending (write file)
 - receiving and consuming (read file) <br/>
 with Oracle Forms.